-Arrangements are made for a photographer to come to school one day in the fall to take individual and sibling portraits, and again in spring for class and all-school photos.
-You will receive order information once the photographs are available for purchase, usually in Miquon Matters.
+Arrangements are made annually for a photographer to take individual and sibling portraits, class, and all-school photos.
+You will receive order information once the photographs are available for purchase, usually in Miguon Matters.
 Most children do not dress formally for their pictures.